stanleym-png/IN_SYD_Task_1_Flask_PWA_Template/docs/README.md

 ![Screen recording of setting up VSCode](/docs/README_resources/get_vscode_started.gif "Follow these steps to setup VSCode")

 > [!Note]
-> Helpful VSCode settings are configured in [.vscode/settings.json](/.vscode/settings.json) which will automatically apply if you are not using a custom profile.
+> OPTIONAL: Helpful VSCode settings are configured in [.vscode/settings.json](/.vscode/settings.json) which will automatically apply if you are not using a custom profile.
 If you are using a custom profile, it is suggested you manually apply those settings to your profile, especially the \*.md file association, so the README.md default opens in preview mode and setting _bash_ as your default terminal.

 1. Install the necessary extensions for this tutorial.